rachyoder/Projects-Exercises/docs/calculator.md

 It is okay if your project has more files and more directories, but at the least you need the ones listed above.

+##### Develop:

+4. Create a `dev` branch to commit your code to
+1. Add content and elements to your website
+1. View changes and test locally
+1. Save often, and commit to your development branch on GitHub when important changes happen
+1. Push your commits to GitHub remote

+##### Deploy:

+1. Create a Pull Request from `dev` into `master`
+2. Confirm code is up to date and works correctly
+3. Post links to your GitHub repo to the Projects and Exercises Slack channel

+---

 ### Requirements

+To complete the assignment, you must complete the following:

+1. You must not use eval()
-1. The calculator should have a display area at the top.
+2. The calculator should have a display area at the top.
-2. The display should show `0` by default.
+3. The display should show `0` by default.
-3. The calculator should have 6 function buttons:
+4. The calculator should have 6 function buttons:
    - Division `/`
    - Multiplication `*`
    - Subtraction `-`
    - Addition `+`
    - Calculate `=`
    - Clear `c`
-4. The calculator should have 10 number buttons, `0-9`.
+5. The calculator should have 10 number buttons, `0-9`.
-5. The calculator should have a decimal button `.`
+6. The calculator should have a decimal button `.`
-6. The calculator should store three values internally:
+7. The calculator should store three values internally:
    - The first number entered by the user (possibly multidigit and decimal)
    - The operator selected by the user `/`, `x`, `-`, `+`
    - The second number entered by the user (possibly multidigit and decimal)
-7. The display area should update as a user presses number buttons.
+8. The display area should update as a user presses number buttons.
-8. When the user clicks a function button after the first and second values are entered (instead of `=`), the result of the calculation should be saved and the calculator should allow for a new number input (for example: `1` then `+` then `3` then `-`, etc.)
+9. When the user clicks a function button after the first and second values are entered (instead of `=`), the result of the calculation should be saved and the calculator should allow for a new number input (for example: `1` then `+` then `3` then `-`, etc.)
-9. When the calculate button `=` is pressed, the calculator should apply the operation to the two stored numbers in the appropriate order (important for subtraction and division) and update the display.
+10. When the calculate button `=` is pressed, the calculator should apply the operation to the two stored numbers in the appropriate order (important for subtraction and division) and update the display.
-10. When the clear button `c` is pressed, all stored data should be erased and the display should show `0` again.
+11. When the clear button `c` is pressed, all stored data should be erased and the display should show `0` again.

+#### Additional Requirements

-11. Website must be responsive.
+- Website must be responsive

-### Remember to push to Github!
+- Style your app as you wish
+- Use the tools and technologies covered in class to complete your website.
+To see what we have covered, check the [Class Resources Repo](https://github.com/bootcamp-students/Resources).

-Your repo should be public so that others can see your code and comment on it.
+- Your repo should be public so that others can see your code and comment on it.

-### If you finish early...
+  - _**Remember to push to GitHub!**_
+  - Potential employers will view your GitHub profile, so activity is crucial!

+#### Stretch Goals

-1. Show all buttons that were pressed until `c` in the display area.
+- Show all buttons that were pressed until `c` in the display area.

 ```
 Example: